fsmiamoto/reagent/README.md

 ### As an MCP Server

-Add to your Claude Code MCP configuration:
+Add to your favorite Agentic coding tool to it's MCP configuration:

 ```json
 {